Generic Name: fentanyl transdermal skin patch (FEN ta nil trans DERM al)

 What happens if I overdose?

-Get emergency medical help if you have any signs of an allergic reaction to fentanyl: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to a fentanyl patch: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.